 OWA is committed to ensuring all staff receive high quality learning opportunities to support expert and timely service delivery to clients.
-Staff directly delivering service in both programs are supported by a vital learning program and other dedicated staff.
+Staff directly delivering service in both programs are supported by a vital learning program for new and incumbent staff.

 The learning program has allowed staff to keep their knowledge up to date and improve their skills.
-Training subjects have ranged from common medical conditions to advocacy and professionalism and has been well received by staff in supporting the work they do.
-Licensed staff are also required by the Law Society of Ontario to fulfil continuing professional development (CPD) hours every year to remain in good standing.
+Training topics range from medical conditions in workers' compensation cases, to advocacy and professionalism.
+Training has been well received by staff in supporting the work they do.
+The training also assists licensed staff, who are required by the Law Society of Ontario to fulfil continuing professional development (CPD) hours every year to remain in good standing.
 LawPro, which provides professional liability insurance to lawyers also provides premium reductions to the organization for licensed staff who complete risk management training.
 The learning program has provided both CPD and risk management training to staff to help satisfy these requirements.

 Workplace insurance is a specialized field which does not have many licensed practitioners.
-As a result, some new staff bring general experience without a knowledge base or background in workers compensation law.
-To assist with this, the learning program has focused significant efforts on addressing the educational needs of new staff.
-Since staff are spread across the province, and travel and coordinating schedules remain a challenge, many sessions have been conducted remotely via web and telephone conferencing.
-This has allowed for greater flexibility, participation and has been generally well received.
+As a result, some new staff bring general experience without a knowledge base or background in workers' compensation law.
+To assist with this, the learning program has focused on addressing the educational needs of new staff.
+Since 2018, most training has been delivered using remote learning tools such as teleconferencing and Webex, to enable participants from across the province to participate and benefit.
+This trend has accelerated through the pandemic and has allowed for flexibility in training new staff entirely remotely.